Chez Nono in Bora Bora has to be one of the best accommodations on the coolest beach and surrounded by tropical trees.

-It’s a most beautiful stretch of sand that constitutes Point Matira & halfway along looking out over the absolutely stunning waters of Matira Beach is Chez Nono, a Matira Beach landmark.
-You like sunsets – this is the place to be!
+It’s a most beautiful stretch of white sand that constitutes Point Matira.
+Halfway along, looking out over the absolutely stunning waters of Matira Beach, is Chez Nono, a Matira Beach landmark.
+If you like sunsets and tropical vibes, this place on the southern end of Bora Bora is the place to be!

-There are just two other fares where you can stay at Chez Nono’s both are large fully contained villas offering sitting room, kitchen & 2 bedrooms a piece.
-Each villa sleeps up to 6 persons with one bedroom having a double & a single & the other 3 singles.
-These are a great choice for families or a bunch of good friends:
+There are just two other fares where you can stay at Chez Nono’s both are large fully, contained villas offering a sitting room, kitchen & 2 bedrooms a piece.
+Each villa sleeps up to 6 persons, with one bedroom having a double & a single & the other 3 singles.
+These are a great choice for families or friend groups.

 An issue management should address is the issue of hot water.
-Nono’s uses a solar hot-water system, but it is not linked to the electricity so as to ensure hot-water at all times.
-Cold showers in cloudy times or when its ‘a full-house’ are unacceptable in an establishment of this quality.
+Chez Nono uses a solar hot water system, but it is not linked to electricity so as to ensure hot water at all times.
+Cold showers in cloudy times or when it’s a full house are unacceptable in an establishment of this quality.

 As with other pensions (family-run guesthouses) in the area Chez Nono is close to great restaurants.
 It doesn’t offer its own breakfast, lunch, or dinner, but its proximity to places like Intercontinental and The Lucky House solves this issue.

 There are also a couple of small supermarkets within walking distance & nearby two of the most difficult-to-reach American WWII cannons.
 Read our guide on how to find the cannons.

 Chez Nono’s is also close to many of the major tour operators, and right next door is a great jet ski & quad tour provider.
 This enables you to deal directly with them and potentially save a considerable amount in commissions that might otherwise be levied.